Skip to main content

 You may have two types of wallets in your Best Wallet app — EVM-Only and Multi-Chain.

-Best Wallet's multi-chain wallet offers all the capabilities of your EVM-only wallet (Ethereum, BNB Smart Chain, and Polygon compatibility) but also supports Bitcoin (BTC) and more blockchains (like Solana, Base, Ton, and more) in the coming months.
+Best Wallet's multi-chain wallet offers all the capabilities of your EVM-only wallet (Ethereum, BNB Smart Chain, and Polygon compatibility) but also supports Bitcoin, Base chain, and Solana, with more blockchains coming soon.

-If you’re still unsure about multi-chain wallets or need assistance using your wallet(s) in Best Wallet, please contact the Best Wallet support team by emailing [email protected] or opening a ticket on our Support site.
+If you’re still unsure about multi-chain wallets or need assistance using your wallet(s) in Best Wallet, please contact the Best Wallet support team either by using the Get Help screen in your Best Wallet app's Settings or by opening a ticket on our Support site.